zacharykane/kit/README.md

 Webpack is configured for development, testing, and production.
 The config generates an `index.html` based on the source `EJS` template.
 Under development, `webpack-dev-server` provides a local hosting environment.
 The stylesheet is extracted during production to a standalone file.
 Node modules and webpack's runtime are extracted into their own bundles as well.

 ESLint and Stylelint (backed by Prettier) are configured to enforce four space tabs, single quotes, an eighty character line limit, & trailing commas.
 JSON files are excepted.

+The HTML template and associated meta files are based on HTML5 Boilerplate.

 ## Scripts